sailoog/openplotter-documentation/en/required.md

 The Raspberry Pi has a HDMI port which you can plug directly into a monitor or TV with an HDMI cable.
 This is the easiest solution; some modern monitors and TVs have HDMI ports, and some do not, but there are other options:

-**DVI**
+**DVI**.
 For monitors with a DVI port, you can use an HDMI-to-DVI cable.

-**VGA**
+**VGA**.
 For monitors with VGA only, you can use an HDMI-to-VGA adapter.
 We suggest using only powered HDMI-to-VGA adapters (with an external power source).

-**Composite Port**
+**Composite Port**.
 For analogue TVs you can use  a 3.5mm composite video/audio lead.

 ##Keyboard and mouse
 ![](keyboard.png)